HomepageHomeSecurity SystemsThe Best Home Security Systems in New Jersey

 Research your neighborhood’s crime profile

 The problem with most statistics is that they are overly broad — lumping together diverse areas and populations to create numbers that may be mathematically true but paint a less-than-accurate picture of any individual’s reality.
 The answer is… more statistics?
 Yes, but get granular.
-Check out the crime map of your New Jersey neighborhood to get a sense of historical disturbances in your neck of the woods.
+Check out the crime map of your New Jersey neighborhood to get a sense of historical disturbances in your neck of the woods, and pair it with official sources like the NJ State Police NIBRS/UCR portal and the FBI’s Crime Data Explorer.
 Use that information to build a more informed security system for your home.

 Register your security system

 False alarms are a significant drain to police resources and also desensitize residents, neighbors, and burglars to alarm systems.
 To cut down on the noise, most states and municipalities across the U.S. institute home security system policies to keep homeowners accountable for their alarms.
 New Jersey doesn’t have any statewide laws dealing with false alarms, so you will need to check with your local government.
+Many New Jersey municipalities require alarm permits and impose escalating fines for repeated false alarms — look up your town’s ordinance on eCode360 or your municipal code library, and ask your provider to enable Enhanced Call Verification to reduce unnecessary dispatches (TMA guidance).
+Fire alarm systems are governed under the statewide New Jersey Uniform Fire Code, which requires systems to be maintained to prevent nuisance alarms.
 New Jersey municipalities that hold a formal false alarm policy require you to register your security system.
 You’ll pay a hefty fee if you don’t register your system before it summons police to your door.

 Compare quotes

 We focused our search on companies that operate nationwide, and we believe they’re the best choice for New Jersey homeowners, too.
 But it’s always a good idea to compare offers with local providers so you can find exactly what you’re looking for.
+Before you sign, verify that any installer is properly licensed in New Jersey (use the state’s license lookup for burglar/fire alarm installers) and ask about contract terms, monitoring options, and video verification.
 We found two local companies offering home security in New Jersey that have high ratings across Google, Yelp, and Angie’s List:

 New Jersey Home Security FAQ